 The work of this division generates better outcomes for youth by:

-- Monitoring federal compliance with core requirements of the Juvenile Justice Reform Act of 2018 (HR 6964).
+- Monitoring federal compliance with core requirements of the Juvenile Justice and Delinquency Prevention Act (JJDPA).

-- Administering the Title II Formula Grant and other funding resources to incentivize juvenile justice system improvements at local, county and state levels.
+- Administering the Title II Formula Grant to incentivize juvenile justice system improvements at local, county and state levels.

 - Supporting implementation of the Juvenile Detention Alternative Initiative (JDAI) model in partnership with local JDAI sites.